-The Journal of Family Strengths (JFS), formerly Family Preservation Journal, is an open-access, peer-reviewed online journal produced by the CHILDREN AT RISK Institute in partnership with the Center for Family Strengths at the University of Houston-Downtown and the The TMC Library.
+The Journal of Family Strengths (JFS), formerly Family Preservation Journal, is an open-access, double-blind peer-reviewed online journal produced by the CHILDREN AT RISK Institute in partnership with the Center for Family Strengths at the University of Houston-Downtown and the The TMC Library.
 JFS is devoted to presenting theoretical, policy, practice, and evaluation articles on the strengths perspective in family-centered practice to improve services that promote and sustain family systems.

 If you have questions about the submission or review process, please contact email@example.com for assistance.

 Current Issue: Volume 16, Issue 2 (2016) Organizational Partnerships: How Collaboration Strengthens Families and Communities

 The Empowering Effects of Cooperative Development Among Indigenous Women in Southern Mexico

 Dawn McCarty 2212729, Damaris Cortez, and Beth A. Bee

 Predicting Sense Of Community in a Historic Latino/Latina Neighborhood Undergoing Gentrification